 Intellectual Property Bulletin

-In this issue: Our intellectual property lawyers and patent and trade marks attorneys provide an update on the latest cases and legislative developments affecting patents, trade marks, trade practices, copyright and technology.
+In this issue: Our intellectual property lawyers and patent and trade marks attorneys provide an update on the latest cases and legislative developments affecting trade marks, copyright, patents and sponsorship/marketing.

 - Trade Marks

 In brief: It sounded like a simple case but with the benefit of hindsight it turned out to be deceptively so.
 Two businesses each claimed trade mark rights in respect of the onomatopoeic word 'bing'.
 The parties went all the way to the Full Federal Court to resolve their dispute.

 By Tim Golder, Partner, and Deborah Jackson, Senior Associate